sthakur369/TamperTrail/README.md

 * **Free Features:** Free for individuals and small teams.
 Includes full access to the core vault, cryptographic chaining, and ingestion API.
 * **Pro Features:** Requires a valid license key to unlock higher limits for tenants, users, and extended retention policies.

-By downloading and using this software, you agree to the terms outlined in the [LICENSE.md](LICENSE.md) file.
+By downloading and using this software, you agree to the terms outlined in the [LICENSE](LICENSE) file.

 **Copyright © 2026 VeriLog.
 All rights reserved.**